 As wedding planners, we know: there’s absolutely nothing more frustrating than guests who are late to RSVP.
 And, while it’s one of the most frustrating parts of planning a wedding, it also happens to be one of the most common (major sigh).
-While there’s no formula for ensuring your late-to-everything college roommate won’t throw your invitation on the counter and forget about until a week before the affair, there are some tips we can share for making RSVPing clear and easy for your guests—ultimately ensuring most (or, if you’re lucky, all) of them get their response in on time.
+While there’s no formula for ensuring your late-to-everything college roommate won’t throw your invitation on the counter and forget about it until a week before the affair, there are some tips we can share for making RSVPing clear and easy for your guests—ultimately ensuring most (or, if you’re lucky, all) of them get their response in on time.

 1. Give Them Plenty of Time